abrageddon/Android-Movie-Quiz/README.md

 =========

 For CS 122B, 2011 Fall
-By Steven Neisius and Arielle Paek
+By Steven Neisius and Arielle Paek, Group 10

 Setting up the database
 -----------------------